wso2/docs-is/en/docs/administer/working-with-databases.md

 # Working with Databases

-All WSO2 products are shipped with embedded H2 databases for storing data.
+WSO2 Identity Server is shipped with a embedded H2 database for storing data.
 These default databases are located in the
 `         <IS_HOME>/repository/database        ` directory of the
 product pack.